GeoDiff4D: Geometry-Aware Diffusion for 4D Head Avatar Reconstruction: Method

 \section{Method}

 GeoDiff4D consists of three key components.
 First, a pose-free expression encoder extracts a 1D view-consistent expression latent from a single image, capturing facial dynamics while disentangling head pose.
 Second, a video generation model conditioned on the reference image and expression latent jointly synthesizes a sequence of portrait frames and surface normals.
-Finally, an animatable 4D avatar is reconstructed using 3D Gaussian Splatting, leveraging both the generated images and expression latent to produce a high-fidelity, fully animatable head avatar.
+Finally, an animatable 4D avatar is reconstructed via 3D Gaussian Splatting, leveraging the generated images, normals, and expression latents to achieve high-fidelity animation.
 The full architecture of GeoDiff4D is illustrated in Figure~\ref{fig:architecture}.